-If riding a camel is on your travel bucket list when you come to Marrakech and Morocco, you won’t need to travel far out of the city to do so.
-Usually an animal synonymous with the sensory sand-dune adventures of the Sahara, or along the beaches of Essaouira, you can experience a 1-hour camel ride within 30 minutes of the City.
+If a Marrakech camel ride is on your travel bucket list of things to do in Marrakech, you won’t need to travel far out of the city to do so.
+Usually an animal synonymous with the sensory sand-dune adventures of the Sahara, or along the beaches of Essaouira, you can experience a 1-hour camel ride within 30 minutes of the city.

 Surprisingly, there is a small herd of camels basking in the sun outside Menara Gardens and Menara Mall.
 Although not possible to book in advance, you’ll find a local guide offering 5-minute walk arounds for anything starting from 100DH unless you are skilled to barter the price down.
 Keep in mind that the less you pay, the less money may be allocated to feed and care for the animals.